SethWalkeroo/Quiet-Text/README.md

 * All PRs must be made from a Branch.
 Create a separate branch for every Issue you are working upon and once found fit, make a PR.

-* Please make sure your codew works before you submit it :)
+* Please make sure your code works before you submit it :)